Things to do on the Isle of Wight in August

 There are events galore on the Isle of Wight during summertime.
 Depending on when you’re visiting, you might like to join the Island Steam Show, Isle of Wight Scooter Rally, and Ticket to Ryde.

-You’re also likely to find a procession of colour near you, if you’re here in August 2025 – carnivals take place right across the Island.
-A huge number of carnivals are taking place across the island, delivering joyous parades of colour and music.
+You’re also likely to find a procession of colour near you, if you’re here in August 2026 – carnivals take place right across the Island, delivering joyous parades of colour and music.
 Ryde, Shanklin, Newport, and Sandown also have spectacular illuminated carnivals with evening parades that make the most of balmy summer nights.

 Visiting at a different time of year?
 Find out what else you can do during your time on the Isle of Wight on our Things to Do web pages.